Regular Languages for Contracting Geodesics: Introduction

 \subsection{Acknowledgement}

 The first author would like to thank his advisor Ruth Charney for her steadfast support and guidance.
-The second author would like to thank his main adviser Johanna Mangahas and his coadivisor Ruth Charney for their exceptional support and guidance.
+The second author would like to thank his advisers Johanna Mangahas and Ruth Charney for their exceptional support and guidance.
 He would also like to thank David Cohen and Denis Osin for fruitful discussions.
 Both authors would like to thank Kim Ruane for helpful conversation.
 They also would like to thank the referee(s) for their helpful suggestions.